Links on Android Authority may earn us a commission. Learn more.

 Fitbit stainless steel mesh band

 Style meets comfort in this flexible metallic option from Fitbit.
 The stainless steel mesh is supple enough to wear all day but upscale enough to bring your Luxe into the office.
 Plus, unlike some stiffer bands with link construction, it won’t pull or pinch your skin.
 The band also seals with a magnetic clasp so you can adjust it to any size you might want.
-Intended as jewelry, it’s a bit pricey at $80 but the upscale look is very effective.
+Intended as jewelry, it’s a bit pricey but the upscale look is very effective.

 The best Fitbit Inspire 2 bands